Parti Pesaka Bumiputera Bersatu: Parti Negara Sarawak (PANAS)

-PANAS which was formed on 9 April 1960 by Abang Abu Bakar bin Abang Mustapha, was the second political party to be formed after Sarawak United Peoples' Party.
+PANAS which was formed on 9 April 1960 by Abang Abu Bakar bin Abang Mustapha, was the second political party to be formed in Sarawak after Sarawak United Peoples' Party.

 Barisan Ra'ayat Jati Sarawak (BARJASA)

 BARJASA was formed on 4 December 1961 by Tuanku Bujang Tuanku Othman.
 Abdul Rahman Ya'kub and Abdul Taib Mahmud were among the earliest members of the party.

 Parti Pesaka Anak Sarawak (PESAKA)

 Parti Pesaka Anak Sarawak was formed in Sibu in August 1962 to cater for the Ibans of Batang Rajang.
 Its promoters refused to join the Sarawak National Party, which they claimed only catered for Ibans from Saribas.

 Among the initiators of the party were Penghulu Masam Anak Radin, Pengarah Banyang, Penghulu Chundi Anak Resa and Penghulu Umpau.
 Temenggong Jugah Barieng, Temenggong Oyong Lawai Jau and Jonathan Bangau joined later.
 While Jugah and Oyong Lawai Jau were incipiently members of PANAS, Bangau was from SUPP.
 Other Penghulus from other divisions such as Penghulu Tawi Sli (Second Division) and Penghulu Abok Anak Jalin (Bintulu) also joined PESAKA.
 PESAKA was therefore known as the Penghulus’ Party.
 However, the person who actually mooted the idea of forming PESAKA was Thomas Kana, a former dresser at Kuala Belait.
 He was made the first secretary-general of the party.